 The average 15-year fixed mortgage fell below the 4 percent mark to 3.96 percent, and the larger jumbo 30-year fixed rate dipped to 5.17 percent, both record lows.
-Adjustable rate mortgages hit new lows also, with the average 5-year ARM sliding to 3.71 percent and the average 7-year ARM sinking to 3.96 percent.
+Adjustable rate mortgages hit new lows also, according to this highly recommended mortgage company from Missouri, with the average 5-year ARM sliding to 3.71 percent and the average 7-year ARM sinking to 3.96 percent.

 The fha refinance program has been more popular than ever the last few years as credit has become harder to get.
 FHA loans are one of the best options available for borrowers that would like to refinance their mortgage to get a better deal or to pay off debt.
 FHA loans are known as an easy loan to qualify for due to the flexible credit guidelines and the low equity requirements.